CancerDataAggregator/CDA-HelpDesk/docs/source/usage.rst

  More pages: False

-By comparing the ``Count`` value of the two results we can see that all the patients returned in the initial query are coming from the GDC.
+By comparing the ``Count`` value of the two results we can see that all the Subjects returned in the initial query are coming from the GDC.

-To explore the results further, we can fetch the patient JSON objects by iterating through the results:
+To explore the results further, we can fetch the Subject JSON objects by iterating through the results:

 .. code-block:: python

  >>> projects = set()

- >>> for patient in r:
+ >>> for subject in r:
- >>>     research_subjects = patient['ResearchSubject']
+ >>>     research_subjects = subject['ResearchSubject']
  >>>     for rs in research_subjects:
  >>>         projects.add(rs['associated_project'])